Pagoh (federal constituency)

-Pagoh is a federal constituency in Muar District and Tangkak District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 1974.
+Pagoh is a federal constituency in Muar District, Segamat District and Tangkak District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 1974.

 The federal constituency was created from parts of the Muar Dalam constituency in the 1974 redistribution and is mandated to return a single member to the Dewan Rakyat under the first-past-the-post voting system.